jakubfedyk/zaj3_html/README.md

-# This is activities about flex css
+# This is activities about flex css from Infoshare academy